 I spent a year interviewing 20 of the world’s highest-paid freelancers from all different countries, India, the West, UK, and what fascinated me about that whole process is these people are not the smartest people, but they figured out how to get clients.
 They’re very strategic.

-So if someone wants to listen to my interviews, I actually sell them for like less than a cup of coffee at freelancingclients.com.
+So if someone wants to listen to my interviews, I actually sell them for less than a cup of coffee at freelancingclients.com.
 They’re fun, they’re entertaining.
 It’s a lot of content there.
 And it’s like gold for freelancers.

 Did this interview help you understand how does Upwork work?
 Want to learn more about freelancing on Upwork?
 Sign up on Freelance University and check out Nick’s interviews with the Top 20 Freelancers.